 Dashboard / Map Management

 The dashboard allows you to not only manage things like markers available to an API implementation but also which license you want associated it with a particular implentation.
-With a single change in the dashboard you can move from Google to Bing to Mapquest and then back again.
+With a single change in the dashboard you can move from Google to Bing to Leaflet and then back again.

 When the API is linked up with a project maps can be saved and grouped and accessed through our dashboard.
 Groups can be created and removed, or made secure.
 Developers then have the capability to request and list maps based on groups.